Fannie Mae to sell $500 mln bills on Wednesday

-April 30 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Monday it will sell $500 million bills on Wednesday.
+April 23 (Reuters) - Fannie Mae, the largest U.S. home funding source, said on Monday it will sell $250 million of three-month bills due July 25, 2012 and $250 million of six-month bills due Oct.
+24, 2012 in a Dutch auction on Wednesday.

 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.